bytebase/bytebase/docs/api-style-guide.md

 1. Json property name: ``` helloId ```.
 1. Vue template name: ``` helloId ``` => ``` hello-id ```.

+# Misc

+1. Timestamps should be Unix timestamp (UTC timezone) in seconds whenever possible.
+The names should be in the format of `xxTs` such as `createdTs`.
+Timestamps that need precision should be nanoseconds, e.g. perf profiling.
+The names should be in the format of `xxNs`.

 # References

 1. [Google's AIP](https://google.aip.dev/)